xSooDx/xsoodx.github.com/projects/doomBook.md

 ---
 layout: post
-title: "Doom Book (VR)"
+title: "DoomBook (VR)"
 ---

-Doom Book is a social commentary VR experience on the psychological effect of [Doomscrolling](https://en.wikipedia.org/wiki/Doomscrolling) and the consumption of excess social media.
+DoomBook is a social commentary VR experience on the psychological effect of [Doomscrolling](https://en.wikipedia.org/wiki/Doomscrolling) and the consumption of excess social media.
 The game was built in the Unity Engine for the 3rd Rapid Prototype at the MEAE program at University of Utah.
-The requirement of the project was to a VR serious game using art style of [Pop Art](https://en.wikipedia.org/wiki/Pop_art).
+The requirement of the project was to a VR serious game using art style of [Pop Art](https://en.wikipedia.org/**wiki**/Pop_art).

 Watch as your colorful and vibrant Pop Art style bedroom turns into a dull and dreadful mess, as your life gets consumed by the endless stream of negative social media.